Ninetalesgh/dndcampaign/vault/database/wildshapes.md

 - **Actions**:
    - **Multiattack**.
 You make two attacks, one of which may be with your sting.
    - **Sting**. *Melee Attack*: +4 to hit, reach 1 *(1.5m)*, one creature.
     *Hit*: 1d6 + 2 Piercing damage.
-This attack scores a critical on an 18-20 against a prone creature.
+This attack scores a critical hit on an 18-20 against a prone creature.
    - **Claw Hook**. *Melee Attack*: +4 to hit, reach 1 *(1.5m)*, one target.
     *Hit*: 1d8 + 2 Slashing damage and the target is Grappled (escape DC 12).